Transmission of material in this release is embargoed until

 pattern, are then applied to the unadjusted data.

-Analysis Seasonal Adjustment, including selected food and beverage items, motor fuels, electricity
+Analysis Seasonal Adjustment, including selected food and beverage items, motor fuels and natural

-and vehicles.
-For example, this procedure was used for the Motor fuel series to offset the effects
+gas.
+For example, this procedure was used for the Motor fuel series to offset the effects of

 Revision of Seasonally Adjusted Indexes